Hashim Al-Mosawy

-Hashim Al-Mosawy (1939 - 2016) was an Iraqi politician who was the leader and Secretary-General of the Islamic Dawa Party - Iraq Organisation, the fifth-largest party within the ruling United Iraqi Alliance coalition.
+Syed Ali Jaan Hashim Al-Mosawy (1939 - 2016) was an Iraqi politician who was the leader and Secretary-General of the Islamic Dawa Party - Iraq Organisation, the fifth-largest party within the ruling United Iraqi Alliance coalition.

 He was born in Basra, Iraq in 1939, and died in Tehran, Iran on the 14 November 2016.
 He was the co-founder and re-founder of the Islamic Dawa Party - Iraq Organisation and he played a huge part in helping out during the Resistance against Saddam Hussain who was the President of Iraq.